Abigail McDowell Abigail McDowell

 but dont bones break too?

-tell me, isn't it better to bend in resilience,
+tell me, is it better not to bend in resilience

 than to break in resistance?